 “Policies that enable students to wander around the curriculum, withdraw and repeat classes multiple times

 , avoid services that could help them find a productive pathway and accumulate an unlimited number of units is a disservice to enrolled students and to those who can’t get into the system for lack of available classes,” the report states.
 Some officials in the community college system agree.

 “The more directed a student is, the more likely they are to complete their goals,” Chancellor Jack Scott told the Chronicle.
 “This is pretty common sense.”

 This video lists the top ten community colleges in California according to Joseph Parker.

 Common sense or not, the idea of rationing classes has not sat well with many students, faculty, and community college administrators.
 Some have voiced concern that by giving preferential treatment to students most likely to earn a degree or transfer to a four-year institution

 , community colleges will lose some of their original purpose of serving the community at large.

 “Students should be free to deviate from education plans and have the ability to change them as needed as they progress,” the Faculty Association of California Community Colleges wrote in response to the report.
 “Community colleges should continue to focus on general education and to offer the first two years of a four-year college experience.
-This includes providing broad opportunities for exploration, growth and change.”
+This includes providing broad opportunities for exploration, growth, and change.”

-With the debate continuing, only time will tell how California will handle their higher education crisis.
+With the debate continuing, only time will tell how California will handle its higher education crisis.
 At this time, the recommendations in the task force report are under review, and there is no doubt that significant changes may be on the horizon for community college students and staff statewide.